 In a love marriage, fulfilling the expectations and providing the same support for life long can be exhausting.
 For example- to be accepted by the new family in the same way as done by the partner; to be loved the same way as before marriage; the expectation for undying support from the spouse.

-Frustration and stress due to workload or responsibilities may sometimes get deflected on their spouse leading to arguments and fights.
+Frustration and work stress due to workload or responsibilities may sometimes get deflected on their spouse leading to arguments and fights.

 Adjustment in a new family with different traditions,roles, expectations or values can be challenging for the partner moving in, who’s trying to seek the love and acceptance and forming a relationship with every person can take its own time.Along with that for the partner who belongs to that family may have to maintain a balance between spouse and parents.